James Thurber: Writer

 Thurber's prose for The New Yorker and other venues included numerous humorous essays.
 A favorite subject, especially toward the end of his life, was the English language.
 Pieces on this subject included "The Spreading 'You Know'," which decried the overuse of that pair of words in conversation, "The New Vocabularianism", and "What Do You Mean It Was Brillig?".
 His short pieces – whether stories, essays or something in between – were referred to as "casuals" by Thurber and the staff of The New Yorker.

 Thurber wrote a five-part New Yorker series, between 1947 and 1948, examining in depth the radio soap opera phenomenon, based on near-constant listening and researching over the same period.
 Leaving nearly no element of these programs unexamined, including their writers, producers, sponsors, performers, and listeners alike, Thurber republished the series in his anthology, The Beast in Me and Other Animals (1948), under the section title "Soapland."
 The series was one of the first to examine such a pop-culture phenomenon in depth.

 The last twenty years of Thurber's life were filled with material and professional success in spite of his blindness.
 He published at least fourteen books in that era, including The Thurber Carnival (1945), Thurber Country (1953), and the extremely popular book about New Yorker founder/editor Harold Ross, The Years with Ross (1959).
-A number of his short stories were made into movies, including The Secret Life of Walter Mitty in 1947.
+A number of Thurber's short stories were made into movies, including The Secret Life of Walter Mitty in 1947.